CleytonManoel/new-project-starter/README.md

 ## Shortcut

-To increase the speed with which you create new projects you can add an alias in your terminal settings.
+To increase the speed which you create new projects, you can add an alias in your terminal settings.

 In ".bashrc" or in ".bash_aliases" add the line: